cds-snc/exploration-documentation/ExplorationSprintGuide.md

 #### Sprint team retro

-The sprint organizer should run an [internal retro](https://funretro.io/publicboard/jcO82uiyj6QIIJ0hUtetJM39un22/a9bcb36d-be4c-4c65-bf71-48691528ef96?sort=votes) with the team to get feedback on how the Exploration process went.
-This information should be translated into the backlog of the [Exploration Framework team’s Trello board](https://trello.com/b/zOibssWn/pre-discovery-framework-development) for future iteration.
+The sprint organizer should run an [internal retro (internal link only)](https://funretro.io/publicboard/jcO82uiyj6QIIJ0hUtetJM39un22/a9bcb36d-be4c-4c65-bf71-48691528ef96?sort=votes) with the team to get feedback on how the Exploration process went.
+This information should be translated into the backlog of the [Exploration Framework team’s Trello board (internal link only)](https://trello.com/b/zOibssWn/pre-discovery-framework-development) for future iteration.

 ## <span style="text-decoration:underline;">After Exploration</span>